There are dozens of reasons to vaccinate, both personal and medical to keep you and the community safe from the spread of COVID-19.

 After vaccination, the immune system is prepared to quickly respond when it sees this protein on the virus itself, thereby removing the virus quickly before it can invade cells and do extensive damage to your body.

-Dose 1 trains your body to recognize the virus and dose 2 prolongs the duration of protection.
+The initial dose trains your body to recognize the virus and subsequent doses prolong the duration of protection.
 (National Advisory Committee on Immunization).

 Important fact: COVID-19 vaccines do not contain active virus and you cannot get COVID-19 from the vaccine according to the Ontario Ministry of Health.